Want to be a proofreader? Wondering about proofreading training? Are you a possible client wondering about my professional qualifications?

 - (and so on)

-Of course, if I had known then what I know now … NOW I am aware that the SfEP (Society for Editors and Proofreaders) and the PTC (Publishing Training Centre) offer the most creditable training in proofreading and copy-editing.
+Of course, if I had known then what I know now … Now I am aware that the SfEP (Society for Editors and Proofreaders) and the PTC (Publishing Training Centre) offer some of the most reputable training in proofreading and copy-editing.

-So, during the time I have owned my business Proofnow Proofreader (now in my third year), I have ticked off the following SfEP courses:
+So, during the time I have owned my business Proofnow Proofreader (at this point in my third year), I have ticked off the following courses:

 - Proofreading Progress